Marte Mapu: Professional career

+New England Patriots

 Mapu was selected by the New England Patriots in the third round (76th overall) of the 2023 NFL draft.
 In Week 15 against the Kansas City Chiefs, Mapu recorded his first career interception against Patrick Mahomes.

 On August 27, 2024, Mapu was placed on injured reserve to begin the season.
 On October 5, Mapu was activated from injured reserve.
+In the 2025 season, Mapu had 25 total tackles (18 solo), one forced fumble, and one interception.

+Houston Texans

+On April 7, 2026, Mapu and a 2027 seventh-round pick were traded to the Houston Texans in exchange for a 2027 sixth-round pick.
+He was waived/injured on August 24.
+On August 25, 2026, Mapu cleared waivers and was placed on injured reserve, and released shortly after.